sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Method

 \section{Method}

-We introduce our approach for multilabel problems, with a smoothed confusion matrix metric as a loss (the original confusion matrix metrics rely on step functions and are therefore intractable, see Figure \ref{fig:sigmoid}).
+We introduce our approach for multilabel problems, with a smoothed confusion matrix metric as a loss (the original confusion matrix metrics rely on step functions and are therefore intractable, see for example the blue step function in Figure \ref{fig:sigmoid}).
 We first briefly define our learning setting and define the confusion matrix metrics in this setting more formally.